zhuang-li/zhuang-li.github.io/_pages/about.md

 - **12/2024**:
   I joined RMIT University as a Lecturer.
-  - ~~I will be recruiting 1 PhD student in the 2025 cycle to work on low-resource languages and culturally-aligned large language models (LLMs).~~ (filled)
+  - ~~I will be recruiting one PhD student in the 2025 cycle to work on low-resource languages and culturally aligned LLMs.~~ (filled)
   - ~~I may collaborate with researchers from RMIT University and Monash University to recruit another PhD student focusing on multimodal NLP.~~ (filled)
   - If you are interested in joining, feel free to reach out.